rnapoles/ecommerce-impl/php-symfony-backend/README.md

 ## Todo
 * implement a CRUD for Category entity
 * implement a CRUD for Group entity
-* finalize a CRUD implementation for User entity
+* finalize the CRUD implementation of User entity
 * add swagger ui to project
 * use a message queue when create, update or delete a Product to index task in another process
 * implement a recomendation engine to suggest products to user